rashminayakmdb/PowerApps/Readme.md

 Perform CRUD operayions and aggregations on your data in minutes

 ## Obtaining Credentials
-For authentication, you need to use an API token.
-To get a token, follow the steps in ## Pre-requisites for Using the Connector
+For authentication, you need to use an API Key.
+To get a API key, follow the steps provided in the below section

 ## Pre-requisites for Using the Connector
 1. Enable the Data API